stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

-now, please note that it is recursive functions, which make it hard to verify totality: Non-recursive functions, which are *covering* (they cover all possible cases in their pattern matches) are automatically total (if they only invoke other total functions).
+now, please note that it is recursive functions, which make it hard to verify totality: Non-recursive functions, which are *covering* (they cover all possible cases in their pattern matches) are automatically total if they only invoke other total functions.

 Here is an example: The following function generates a list of a given length filling it with the given argument: